Admission and Enrolment

 - A preschool child is from the Riverview School catchment area and therefore to be part of the school age program at a later date.

 The number of school age/preschool children accepted will be according to licensing requirements.
 Currently, we are licensed for sixty-five children.
-Children must be at least three years of age AND FULLY POTTY TRAINED.
-WE ARE NOT LICENSED FOR DIAPERING FACILITIES.
+We typically enroll children after age 3, who are independent in their toilet use as our washrooms are locoted in the hallway.

 Parents/Guardians must give a minimum of two weeks written notice to the Centre when withdrawing their child(ren).
 Regular fees will be charged during this period regardless of attendance.